HELLENIC ASSOCIATION OF AGRICULTURAL ECONOMISTS 16TH CONFERENCE INTERNATIONAL SECTION

 Sustainable Agriculture, Food Security and Climate Change: Challenges and Opportunities in Bio-economy

-We would like to thank you very much for your high interest in the 16th ETAGRO Conference.
+We would like express our gratitude for the high interest in the 16th ETAGRO Conference.

 The specific objective of this meeting is to become the bridge in terms of communication and collaboration between science and research as well as the bodies and the stakeholders in agriculture, thereby facilitating the transfer of research data and expertise.
 All interested scholars or representatives among governmental entities, institutions, industries, NGOs, etc. are invited to contribute with up-to-date approaches on the meeting.
 Young scholars and highly motivated students are strongly encouraged to participate, presenting their most recent theoretical and empirical research.
 A series of parallel sessions will be organized in the International Section and a well-recognized international scholar will address a topic related to the main conference theme.